-There are 262 different beaches on Mallorca with 25 of them flying the Blue Flag.
-We think that there are a few of these beaches that 'stand out from the crowd' and require a special mention and each month we will post nine of our favourites on this page.
+Which are the best beaches in Mallorca?
+There are 262 different beaches on the island with 21 of them flying the Blue Flag.
+We think that there are a few beaches which ‘stand out from the crowd’ and require a special mention and you will find these on this page.

 Cala Tuent is a tranquil emerald-green cove beach shadowed by the majestic mountain of Puig Major in the northwest of Mallorca located halfway between the towns of Sóller and Pollensa.
 The pebble and shingle beach has spectacular views and is around 100m long with crystal clear sea water that is either light green or blue depending on the season and sunlight.
 Cala Tuent is located close to the neighbouring beaches of Cala Sa Calobra and Torrent de Pareis but is much quieter because tourist buses do not stop there and also because it is not particularly suited for young children.
 The beach consists of hard pebbled sand and there are zero facilities on-site, you should bring your own food and drinks >